jamie-mh/jgbc/README.md

 **License: CC BY-NC 3.0**

-A fast and semi-accurate GameBoy (Color) emulator for Windows, macOS And Linux.
+A fast and semi-accurate GameBoy (Color) emulator for Windows and Linux.
 Written in C/C++ with SDL2.

+- Compiled and tested on Ubuntu 19.10 with gcc 9.2.1
 - Compiled and tested on Fedora 28 with gcc 8.1.1.
-- Compiled and tested on Ubuntu 16.04 LTS with gcc 5.4.0.
-- Compiled and tested on Windows 10 with Visual Studio 2017.
+- Compiled and tested on Windows 10 with Visual Studio 2019.

 Requirements: SDL2, CMake, OpenGL